 Info on participating in virtual legal office hours for remote/distributed teams:

 - You already have, or expect to have, a distributed team.
 Not a 1 or 2 people that you “let” work remotely, but a full orientation around enabling remote work such that no one outside of whatever you might call “HQ” is disadvantaged in opportunities, because the whole team is included in events/meetings.
+It is fine to still have an informal HQ in the Bay Area, or other classic markets like Austin, LA, Seattle, NYC, etc.

 - The market you are going after has a credible shot at producing an at least $50 million (enterprise value) business.
+Unfortunately my domain expertise is really poorly fitted for mom-and-pop style businesses, or small apps.